Micropile Reinforcing System and Corrosion Protection

 Reinforced anchor bars can be protected against corrosion by hot dip galvanizing in accordance with ASTM A-153.

-The coated Zinc is common and relatively cheaper.While the steel is in the furnace, the iron in the steel reacts with the molten zinc to form a tightly bonded alloy coating that provides the steel with superior corrosion protection.
+The coated Zinc is common and relatively cheaper.
+While the steel is in the kettle, the iron in the steel reacts with the molten zinc to form a tightly-bonded alloy coating that provides superior corrosion protection to steel.

-The thickness of zinc coating should be strictly controlled to ensure the specification of threads.The thread dimensions of nuts or couplers are usually larger than usual, which may reduce the load carrying capacity.
+The thickness of zinc coating should be strictly controlled to ensure the specification of threads.
+In most cases, the female thread dimensions of nuts or couplers should be larger than usual.
+And this may reduce the load carrying capacity.

 Epoxy coating